 What Are Dabs?

-The umbrella term “dabs” refers to various preparations of highly concentrated marijuana extract.
-Once the cannabinoid-rich base oil has been extracted from marijuana plant material, it can then be further processed into other forms, all of which can be called “dabs.”
+The umbrella term “dabs” (also “marijuana dabs” or “dab weed”) refers to various preparations of highly concentrated marijuana extract.
+Once the cannabinoid-rich base oil has been extracted from marijuana plant material, it can then be further processed into other forms, all of which can be called dabs.
 Quite appropriately, the method used to smoke dabs is known as “dabbing,” the details of which we’ll discuss in a later section.

-The use of marijuana concentrate may not be new, but dabs are currently exploding in popularity—especially among teens and young adults.
+The use of marijuana concentrate may not be new, but dabs are currently exploding in popularity—especially among teens and young adults.¹

 Although dabs are produced from marijuana plant matter, dabs are quite different from what we know as “weed.”
 In addition to the fact that they look nothing alike (weed looks like plant material, dabs look like processed resins and oils), the concentrated result of extraction gives dabs a significantly higher THC content than that of weed.
 The average THC content of marijuana plant matter is roughly 12-13%.
-In stark contrast, the average THC content of dabs can range anywhere from 50-80%.
-As a result, dabs generally offer a more intense high than other forms of cannabis do.
+In stark contrast, the average dab THC content can range anywhere from 50-80%.¹

 Types of Dabs